Denis2054/AI_Educational/README.md

 The advantage of following this specific path structure, is that once you can load the directories in your Google Drive as strutured in the code of the Jupyter Notebooks in Denis2054 repositories without have to change the code.

+## Try an example: an Edge Detection Python program

+The Edge Detection example, https://github.com/Denis2054/NEXTGENAI/blob/master/Edge_detection_V3.ipynb, is just to show that you won't need to install, download or configure anything during the course:<br>